Elk Size Comparison: The Biggest Deer?

 The largest deer, and one of the larger mammals found in North America, moose are known for their larger-than-life sizes.
 But how does it measure up to the elk?

-While it’s close, as the largest deer out there, the moose has the elk beat this time.
+While it’s close, the moose has the elk beat.

 At the shoulders alone, an adult moose can stand as tall as 6’9”.
 That’s taller than Michael Jordan, and much taller (nearly two feet taller!) than an elk.
 Plus, that doesn’t even include their antlers, which can be up to 50 inches wide compared to an elk’s 48 inches.

 The moose wins over the elk when it comes to weight too.
-In fact, just their antlers weigh a whopping 40 pounds more – the same as 4 gallons of paint.
+In fact, just their antlers weigh a whopping 40 pounds more—the same as four gallons of paint.
 And, when it comes to a comparison of their overall weight, a moose can weigh up to 300 pounds more than an elk.
-That difference is the same refrigerator!
-In this size comparison the moose tops the elk!
+That difference is the same as a refrigerator!
+In this size comparison, the moose tops the elk.

-When it comes to deer, the closest domestic animal we have is the horse.
-And when it comes to the elk in particular, it’s a pretty accurate comparison.
+When it comes to deer, the closest domesticated animal we have is the horse.
+And when it comes to elk in particular, it’s a pretty accurate comparison.

 Horses can stand anywhere from 4.8 to 5.7 feet at the shoulders, which places them right in the range of a fully grown adult elk.
-However, the largest horse ever recorded was a shire named Mammoth was over 7 feet, which is around a foot and a half taller than an elk.
+However, the largest horse ever recorded was a shire named Mammoth.
+This horse stood over 7 feet tall, which is around a foot and a half taller than an elk.

 Things can get a bit tricky when it comes to weight, though.
-The average horse only grows to weigh around 900 pounds at its heaviest, placing them at 200 pounds lighter than the smallest elk.
-However, Mammoth weighed well over 3000 pounds, making him more than double the weight of a Roosevelt elk and more than 50% larger than the largest moose on record.
+The average horse only grows to weigh around 900 pounds at its heaviest, placing them 200 pounds lighter than the smallest elk.
+However, Mammoth weighed well over 3,000 pounds, making him more than double the weight of an average Roosevelt elk and more than 50% larger than the largest moose on record.

 As for their length, a horse and an elk are nearly identical with an average nose to tail length of around 8 feet.
 This means that the next time you’re standing beside a horse, you’ll have a good idea how long an elk is compared to you.

 For those unfamiliar with deer, it can be a bit difficult to tell the difference between a whitetail deer and an elk.
-While there are a few defining differences, such as their fur or the shape of their head, another big factor is their size difference.
+While there are a few defining differences, such as their fur or the shape of their head and their antlers, another big factor is their size difference.

 In fact, whether you’re looking at height or weight, the whitetail deer is just a fraction of the size of an elk.

 The whitetail deer is one of the most common and abundantly found deer species in North America.
 They’re also some of the smallest in North America, though not the world.
-Once they reach maturity and are a full-grown adult, a whitetail deer will only measure at around 2.9 feet at the shoulders.
-That’s almost two feet shorter than an elk – the same height as a golden retriever!
+Once they reach maturity, an adult whitetail deer will measure around 2.9 feet at the shoulders.
+That’s almost two feet shorter than an elk—the same height as a golden retriever!

 As for weight, it can take as many as twelve whitetail deer to balance the scale with one elk.
 Talk about a bunch of deer!